kamaunelson14/node-rest-api/README.md

 #### Request
 - Body: JSON object with contact details (`name`, `phoneNumber`,`address`).
-- Constraints: The name should contain at least one alphabetical letter, be at least 2 characters long and no more than 20 characters long
+- Constraints: The name should contain at least one alphabetical letter, be at least 2 characters long and no more than 20 characters long.
+The phone number should be 10 digits long, as in `0712345678`

 #### Response
 - Status: 201 Created